 Reporting Entangled Sea Turtles - If you come across an entangled sea turtle at sea:

 - Turn off the boat's engine and observe the animal from a distance.
 Make note of where the turtle is entangled on its body and whether there is a buoy visible (with any indentifying information).

-- Call the NOAA Marine Animal Hotline (866-755-6622) or the U.S. Coast Guard on VHF channel 16 and wait for responders to arrive (the Provincetown Center for Coastal Studies is the primary disentanglement responder in Massachusetts waters).
+- Call the Marine Animal Entanglement Hotline (1-800-900-3622), the NOAA Marine Animal Hotline (866-755-6622), or the U.S. Coast Guard on VHF channel 16 and wait for responders to arrive (the Massachusetts Division of Marine Fisheries and the Provincetown Center for Coastal Studies are the primary disentanglement responder in Massachusetts waters).